 - It is lightweight meaning it can be bullied by heavier winds

-These two factors make this inflatable kayak hard to paddle in a bit of adversity which can be dangerous if not taken seriously.
-This is partly due to the smaller skegs on the Sevylor Quikpak K1 kayak that are not large enough to make the kayak truly “track”.
-Near my place there is a river that is controlled by the tide, I would not dare take this thing out, especially if the tide was coming in.
-In those conditions, even decent recreational kayaks can have some trouble but with this thing, you will not go anywhere period.
+hese two factors make this inflatable kayak hard to paddle in a bit of adversity.
+This can be dangerous if you get caught out in the wrong conditions.
+A lot of this is partly due to the smaller skegs on the Sevylor Quikpak K1 kayak.
+They are not large enough to make the kayak truly “track”.
+Near my place there is a river that is controlled by the tide.
+I would not dare take this thing out, especially if the tide was coming in.
+In those conditions, even decent recreational kayaks can have some trouble but with this thing, you will not go anywhere.

 What Customers Say

-The theme with customers that have positive things to say about the Sevylor Quikpak K1 is the fact that it’s very convenient to use and is the perfect starting point for those who are beginners to kayaking.
-One of the more interesting things I came across from my research is the fact that there seemed to be a general consensus among customers who were self admittedly were bigger people.
+The theme with customers that have positive things to say about the Sevylor Quikpak K1 is the fact that it’s very convenient to use.
+They also mentioned that it is the perfect starting point for those who are starting out.
+One of the more interesting things I came across from my research is the fact that there seemed to be a general consensus among customers who were bigger people.
 They all seemed to like how the kayak handled and the fact that they felt super stable while paddling it in the water.
 They also stated that it is an easier watercraft to board and disembark.
-So if you are of a heavier build looking to start kayaking this may be a good starter kayak.
+So if you are a bigger guy or gal looking to start kayaking this may be a good starter kayak.

 Other customers complimented the K1 Quikpak on its ease of set up.
 Many stating that it is as easy to use as it is quick to set up.
-Because hardshell kayaks have a more difficult barrier to entry in terms of price and space needed for them the Quik Pak was great in this aspect.
+Because hardshell kayaks have a more difficult barrier to entry in terms of price and space needed for them.
+The Quikpak was great in this budget aspect.

-Another common theme among customers was that they complimented the stability of the Quikpak K1. many first-timers were comforted by the fact that it felt so stable in the water which gave them the confidence to paddle further offshore.
+Another common theme among customers was that they complimented the stability of the Quikpak K1.
+Many first-timers were comforted by the fact that it felt so stable in the water.
+This gave them a bit more confidence to explore in calm conditions.

-Others have stated that in terms of on-water performance this kayak is relatively slow compared to more expensive inflatable kayaks and hardshell.
+Others have stated that in terms of on-water performance this kayak is slow compared to more expensive kayaks.
 If you want to go kayaking with a friend that has a hardshell you will most likely have a tough time catching up to them in this kayak.

 A few other customer complaints were directed at the accessories that came with the Sevylor Quikpak K1.
 A lot of people stated that the paddle is pretty flimsy and has below-average performance in the water.
-To combat this many customers got a better quality paddle to maneuver the kayak accordingly.
+To combat this many customers got a better quality paddle to maneuver the kayak.

-While many people were quick to compliment the kayak on its quick setup time, others did not appreciate the fact that the kayak is hard to fit back into the backpack after use.
-This is often a common problem with inflatables so sometimes you just have to use a different bag for it to fit correctly.
+While many people were quick to compliment the kayak on its quick setup time.
+Others did not appreciate the fact that the kayak is hard to fit back into the backpack after use.
+This is often a common problem with inflatables.
+Sometimes you just have to use a different bag for it to fit correctly.

-As we stated above the Coleman Sevylor Quikpak K1 is great for convenience and stability but it leaves much to be desired in terms of pure on-water performance which is where this kayak loses a good amount of it’s points.
-If you are looking for some kayaks that feature better on water performance look no further than some of these.
+As we stated above the Coleman Sevylor Quikpak K1 is great for convenience and stability.
+But it leaves much to be desired in terms of pure on-water performance.
+This is where this kayak loses a good amount of it’s points.
+If you are looking for some kayaks that feature better on water performance look no further than some of these below.